 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Simple, yet delicious, Methi Murg is also easy to put together.
 It's a chicken curry featuring fenugreek leaves.
-This is one of my go-to recipes when I want to cook a simple, wholesome non-vegetarian meal for my family.
+This is one of our go-to recipes when we want to cook a simple, wholesome non-vegetarian meal for our family.

 The basic recipe for this dish is my mother's and I grew up eating it.
 The fresh Methi (fenugreek) leaves add a lovely, earthy flavor to this dish.
 You can also use dried fenugreek if you don't have access to fresh leaves and you should be able to find both fairly easily in any Indian grocery.

 Methi Murg is delicious served with plain rice, a salad, and raita.
 If you thicken the gravy, it tastes just as good with hot, freshly made chapatis.

 - 2 pounds (1 kilogram) chicken cut into bite-sized pieces (we like to use pieces on the bone)

 - 2 large onions (sliced thin)

 - 2 teaspoons coriander powder